nextapps-de/flexsearch/doc/document-search.md

 });
 ```

-You can pass custom options for each field:
+Add both fields to the document descriptor and pass individual [Index-Options](options.md) for each field:

 ```js
 const index = new Document({